ONLINE Alexander Technique Lessons

 Do you want to:

-With the Alexander Technique you will learn to:
+With an Alexander Technique teacher you will learn to:

-I am an Alexander Technique teacher based in the Oakwood/ Southgate area mainly, but I am happy to give workshops and group classes in other areas of North London and Enfield.
+I am a London based Alexander Technique teacher working mainly in the Oakwood/ Southgate area, but I am happy to give workshops, talks and group classes in other areas of North London, Enfield, Hertfordshire and further afield.

 My main place of work is just a 10 min walk from Oakwood Tube station, which is on the Piccadilly Line.
 There is also easy parking available for those that drive (there are no parking restrictions).